Hank Mobley: Legacy

 Jazz radio host Bob Perkins described Mobley's style as "round, throaty, and distinctive", noting that despite "lukewarm appraisals of his artistry by critics, Hank Mobley overcame some major stumbling blocks to acquire a place in the history of jazz music."

 Mosaic Records released two multidisc compilations of Mobley's Blue Note recordings.
-The Complete Blue Note Hank Mobley Fifties Sessions was released by the label in 1998, and The Complete Hank Mobley Blue Note Sessions 1963-70 was released in 2019.
-GQ noted that seven of Mobley's 12 Blue Note albums recorded in the 1963–70 period were quickly slated for release, with the others "chopped up and mixed and matched—which denied Mobley his proper place in the music of the time and left him deeply frustrated."
+The Complete Blue Note Hank Mobley Fifties Sessions was released by the label in 1998, and The Complete Hank Mobley Blue Note Sessions 1963–70 was released in 2019.
+GQ noted that seven of Mobley's 12 Blue Note albums recorded in the 1963 to 1970 period were quickly slated for release, with the others "chopped up and mixed and matched—which denied Mobley his proper place in the music of the time and left him deeply frustrated."
 Mobley himself was dismayed by the record label's tendency to pressure him into studio sessions, only to decide not to release the recorded music.
-For instance, Mobley's album Poppin was recorded in 1957 and released 23 years later.
+For instance, Mobley's album Poppin' was recorded in 1957 and released 23 years later.

-The Spectator lamented that "an unfortunate side effect of 20th century Modernism is that [listenability] doesn't put you in the history books," referencing Mobley's style and the lack of attention paid to his work, as compared to John Coltrane and Sonny Rollins.
+The Spectator lamented that "an unfortunate side effect of 20th century Modernism is that [listenability] doesn't put you in the history books", referencing Mobley's style and the lack of attention paid to his work, as compared to John Coltrane and Sonny Rollins.
 According to fellow saxophonist Gary Bartz, the fact his compositions were not organized with one publishing company made profiting from them difficult.

 In November 2020, the Van Gelder Studio's first livestream video was a tribute to Mobley.
 In 2022, saxophonist Art Themen purchased a saxophone that had previously been owned by Ronnie Scott and, before him, by Mobley.
-Grammy's article "Let Me Play The Answers: 8 Jazz Artists Honoring Black Geniuses" cited Mobley as an influence on jazz trumpeter Bruce Harris, and Art Blakey's contribution to Soul Station as, metaphorically, the "hottest part of the flame" according to former Jazz Messengers drummer Ralph Peterson, Jr.
+The Grammy's article "Let Me Play The Answers: 8 Jazz Artists Honoring Black Geniuses" cited Mobley as an influence on jazz trumpeter Bruce Harris, and Art Blakey's contribution to Soul Station as, metaphorically, the "hottest part of the flame" according to former Jazz Messengers drummer Ralph Peterson Jr.